baraaHassan/baraaHassan/README.md

-### Hi I am Baraa, a Master's Thesis student at the University of Bonn.
-Since having a chronic disease, I am extra motivated to solve the problems of Healthcare using Deep Reinforcement Learning; to help patients having better quality life 👋
+### Hi I am Baraa, a Master's Thesis student at the University of Bonn 👋
+### Since having a chronic disease, I am extra motivated to solve the problems of Healthcare using Deep Reinforcement Learning, Causal Inference, and Uncertainity Methods; to help patients having better quality life.
+## 🤔 I am interested in Offline Reinforcement Learning, Causal Inference, Evidential Deep Learning, Uncertainity Methods, and Generative Models.
-- 🔭 I’m currently working as Research Assistant at InfAI on a project funded by EKFZ
+- 🔭 **I’m currently working as Research Assistant at InfAI on a project funded by EKFZ**
     - **My responsibilities are**:
       1. Collecting the AI system requirements from Clinicians.
       2. Doing research and designing novel Deep Reinforcement Learning solutions to be published in the research venues.